zzm634/typeorm-no-arp/README.md

 First of all, you are expecting it will create database tables for you and find / insert / update / delete your data without the pain of having to write lots of hardly maintainable SQL queries.
-This guide will show you how to setup TypeORM from scratch and make it do what you are expecting from an ORM.
+This guide will show you how to set up TypeORM from scratch and make it do what you are expecting from an ORM.

 ### Create a model